Conference of Badasht: Leading figures and events

 "The Pure" was introduced by Baháʼu'lláh, as well as other names for individuals.
 According to Nabíl-i-Aʻzam all three were named thusly by Baháʼu'lláh at the conference.
 Indeed, all attendees may have been given new names.

 The major events included, as an act of symbolism, Táhirih taking off her traditional veil in front of an assemblage of men on one occasion and brandished a sword on another.
 The unveiling caused shock and consternation amongst the men present as it was a very visible challenge to the cultural/religious ways of seeing an esteemed woman.
-Prior to this, many had regarded Táhirih as the epitome of purity and the spiritual return of Fatima Zahra, the daughter of the prophet Muhammad.
+Prior to this, many had regarded Táhirih as the epitome of purity and the spiritual return of Fatima Zahra, the daughter of Muhammad.
 Many screamed in horror at the sight, and one man was so horrified that he cut his own throat and, with blood pouring from his neck, fled the scene.
 Táhirih then arose and began a speech on the break from Islam.
 She quoted from the Quran, "verily, amid gardens and rivers shall the pious dwell in the seat of truth, in the presence of the potent King" as well as proclaiming herself the Word the Qa'im would utter on the day of judgement.
 The unveiling caused shock and consternation amongst the men present.
 The events decisively changed the orientation of the Bábís in their religious endeavors.